When Unique Challenges Need Unique Responses

 CRASH Team Coverage Area

-Our team of fully qualified firefighters and rescue specialists will be immediately available within the region full-time to assist local emergency response agencies whenever their expertise and skillsets could be useful.
+CRASH aims to staff a team of fully qualified firefighters and rescue specialists to be immediately available within the region to assist with local emergency responses whenever their expertise and skillsets could be useful.
 This includes when complex or severe emergencies occur, such as:

 and advanced expertise is required to improve response safety, capabilities, and patient outcomes.